adamwdraper/tyler/docs/docs/category/api-reference.md

 # API Reference

 This section provides detailed documentation for Tyler's core APIs.
-Here you'll find comprehensive information about the main classes and interfaces that make up the framework.
+Here you'll find comprehensive information about the main classes and interfaces that make up the development kit.

 ## Core APIs